benjaminfisher/WDIM393H/README.md

     * Added a randomized quote to the 'Did You Know' section of the sidebar
       * Quotes are driven from the content array in the about_gen.js script.
     * Moved the deployment server from my personal hosting to Orchestra (see project web address).
+      * This deploy server will automatically sync from the master branch (time frame for update not specified).
+      * Backup server at http://pirate-monkeys.phpfogapp.com.
+Requires a push to update.
     * Pushed the videos for this weeks assignment to the repo.
 They are live on the site.

 ----------